mscheltienne/meg-tests/doc/stim-pc.rst

     .. tab-item:: Windows

-        On Windows, shortcut on the desktops are available.
+        On Windows, a shortcut on the desktops are available.
 Psychtoolbox version ``3.0.19.13`` is installed.

     .. tab-item:: Linux